svanderburg/node2nix/README.md

 structure.

 The flat structure can be simulated by adding the `--flatten` parameter.
-Additionally, to enable all flags to make generation for Node.js work, add the `-5` parameter.
+Additionally, to enable all flags to make generation for Node.js 5.x work, add the `-5` parameter.
 For example, running the following command generates expressions that can be used with Node.js 5.x:

     $ npm2nix -5 -i node-package.json

-Running the following command, deploys NiJS version 0.0.18 using Node.js 5.x and npm 3.x:
+By running the following command, Nix deploys NiJS version 0.0.18 using Node.js 5.x and npm 3.x:

     $ nix-env -f default.nix -iA '"nijs-0.0.18"'